 eagles and many other birds.

 When we got back we decided we would drive over toward the fish hatchery again on the chance that our favorite bear would be out for an evening of fishing.
 As luck would have it, he was right next to the road digging for roots.
-As people began to gather, he abandoned his digging and went off to fish, occasionally standing up on his hind legs to take in the scene.
-That all for today:

 No comments: